-Trade Show Display Design: The Complete Booth Guide 2026
+Trade Show Booth Ideas: The Complete Guide for 2026

 A trade show booth costs between $7,000 and $18,000 all-in for a standard 10x10 setup.
 Booth space rental, display structure, furniture, signage, electricity, flooring.
 And yet, most exhibitors throw their trade show display together the week before the event.